k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/09_frequently_used_actor_types.md

 ### ![info](/academy/images/example.png)Example - Reading and Parsing a File

 Let's create a new Broadway flow that reads data from a JSON file, parses it and prints it into a log.
-You can use the JSON file you created in the [Building a Simple Broadway Flow](05_create_broadway_flow.md#example---building-a-simple-broadway-flow) example as an input file.
+Use the JSON file you created in the [Building a Simple Broadway Flow](05_create_broadway_flow.md#example---building-a-simple-broadway-flow) example as an input file.

 1. Create a new Broadway flow as explained in the [Building a Simple Broadway Flow](05_create_broadway_flow.md#example---building-a-simple-broadway-flow) example.